Anonymous2026conf/MACI/README.md

 # MACI
-This repository contains an anonymized version of our conformal filtering experiments.
+This repository contains an anonymized version of our Multi-LLM Adaptive Conformal Inference experiments.
 The entry point is `experiments/run_experiment.py`.

 ## Abstract